loicortola/nodemcu-espress/README.md

 static/style.css
 static/logo.png
 static/script.js

+Static files will be routed to http://host/
+For instance http://host/logo.png will load the static/logo.png file

+##### Static Gzip files (webcontent)
+Your webpages, css, images, and static content should be stored as static/filename.ext.gz onto the NodeMCU filesystem.

+For instance:
+static/index.html.gz
+static/style.css.gz
+static/logo.png.gz
+static/script.js.gz

+Static Gzip files will be routed to http://host/
+For instance http://host/logo.png will load the static/logo.png.gz file

 ##### Dynamic content
 Your API scripts should be stored as routes/path.method.lc (example: routes/foo.post.lc, routes/bar.get.lc ...) and should hold the following function: